uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### Database

 #### Main
-The main database stores meta information about the clients and their pools.
-This meta information can be queried by all clients.
+The main database stores meta information about the tenants and their pools.
+This meta information can be queried by all tenants.

-#### Client
+#### Tenant
-The client database stores participants, experiements, sessions, locations, permissions, calendar events and message templates.
+The tenant database stores participants, experiements, sessions, locations, permissions, calendar events and message templates.

 ### Backup
 Any backup strategy that works with traditional RDBM can be applied.